techidaily/site-screen-capture/source/_posts/new-maximize-ps5-space-premier-top-10-hdds-for-2024.md

 ![wd-black-p10-poster](https://images.wondershare.com/filmora/article-images/wd-black-p10-poster.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/j5gTm5KxtQ0?si=onF1rBS2nEM5nLGg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 The WD Black P10 comes with plenty of space and a sturdy design.
 It is fixed at a reasonable price, unlike its expensive counterpart, the WD Black P50\.
 It has been rated as one of the best traditional HDDs for PS5 external storage.
 It has been able to strike the ideal balance between performance and pricing.
 The fact is that, even though it is not so cheap, it does not cost so much for its 5TB storage space.
 If you are not so big on speed, it takes some time with speed and not as fast as you may anticipate.
 Also, users may not be enthusiastic about playing PS4 games straight from the drive.
 This is an amazing ps5 external hard drive to purchase.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/58KlTPHv8dU?si=7ICagyNgrao7OkVO" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Conclusion